tomdwipo/spec-workflow-mcp/README.md

 ### Common Issues

-1. **Dashboard not opening automatically**
+1. **Dashboard not starting**
+   - Ensure you're using the `--dashboard` flag when starting the dashboard service
-   - The dashboard uses ephemeral ports and opens automatically when the MCP server starts
+   - The dashboard must be started separately from the MCP server
-   - Check console output for the dashboard URL if it doesn't open in your browser
+   - Check console output for the dashboard URL and any error messages

+2. **Approvals not working**
+   - Verify the dashboard is running alongside the MCP server
+   - The dashboard is required for document approvals and task tracking
+   - Check that both services are pointing to the same project directory

-2. **MCP server not connecting**
+3. **MCP server not connecting**
    - Verify the file paths in your configuration are correct
    - Ensure the project has been built with `npm run build`
    - Check that Node.js is available in your system PATH

-3. **Dashboard not updating**
+4. **Dashboard not updating**
    - The dashboard uses WebSockets for real-time updates
    - Refresh the browser if connection is lost
    - Check console for any JavaScript errors